winterpetrichor/SSSSS/README.md

 <https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing>
 The use of SSS in this project is, as it would be in any project, twofold.
 1) To cater for a number of shares becoming inaccessible (lost cloud account, data storage device destroyed in a fire, etc.).
-2) So that no one share contains the entire secret
+2) So that no one share contains the entire secret, enhancing security.

 #### Fernet Encryption
 <https://cryptography.io/en/latest/fernet/>
-This is used to implement symmetric encryption on the shares generated
+This is used to implement symmetric encryption on the shares generated.

 **Symmetric Encryption**
 <https://www.ssl2buy.com/wiki/symmetric-vs-asymmetric-encryption-what-are-differences>  *(See note 'b' above)*